PUT-JUG/lab-rtos/src/en/Lab 01 - Installing the Linux OS.md

-# Xubuntu Linux installation and configuration within VirtualBox Environment
+# Xubuntu Linux installation and configuration in the VirtualBox Environment

 ## GNU / Linux Systems

-Linux is, in fact, a name for free, open, unix-like system kernel.
+Linux is, in fact, a name for a free, open, UNIX-like system kernel.
 However, it's a common name for the whole family of systems based on this kernel.
-The kernel itself isn't a full, usable operating system, therefore the Linux kernel combined with set of libraries and tools from the GNU project creates the correct name for the family of operating systems: GNU/Linux.
+The kernel itself isn't a full, usable operating system, therefore the Linux kernel combined with a set of libraries and tools from the GNU project creates the correct name for the family of operating systems: GNU/Linux.

-Linux-based operating systems are delivered as a distributions such a Ubuntu, Debian or Fedora.
-Every distribution consists of the linux kernel and set of software packages, selected and chosen by creator of the distribution.
+Linux-based operating systems are delivered as distributions such a Ubuntu, Debian or Fedora.
+Every distribution consists of the Linux kernel and set of software packages, selected and chosen by the creator of the distribution.

-During the classes, we will be using the **Xubuntu** distirbution, versio **18.04 LTS**, which is a side-version of the most popular desktop Linux distribution - Ubuntu.
-However, the *X* means that this system is equipped with lightweight XFCE graphical environment, which is especially suitable for the virtualization and a bit older and slower machines.
+During the classes, we will be using the **Xubuntu** distribution, version **18.04 LTS**, which is a side-version of the most popular desktop Linux distribution - Ubuntu.
+However, the *X* means that this system is equipped with a lightweight XFCE graphical environment, which is especially suitable for the virtualization and a bit older and slower machines.

 Most of the operations and commands used during the classes are very versatile and will work with any other Linux distro (exceptions will be marked).